tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/5_React Basics/README.md

 - 使用和操纵道具和组件来影响视觉效果
 - 描述如何在应用程序中使用资产来应用样式和功能组件

-#### 1.Course Introduction
+### 1.Course Introduction

-- 1.1_Video_Introduction to the course: React Basics
+- 1.1_Introduction to the course-React Basics
-- 1.2_Video_How-is-React-used-in-the-real-world?
+- 1.2_How-is-React-used-in-the-real-world?
-- Discussion_What do you hope to learn?
-- 1.3_Reading_Course-syllabus-for-React-Basics
+- 1.3_Course-syllabus-for-React-Basics
-- Reading_How to be successful in this course
-- 1.4_Reading_Before-you-learn-React
+- 1.4_Before-you-learn-React
-- 1.5_Reading_JavaScript modules, imports - exports
+- 1.5_JavaScript modules-imports - exports
-- Reading_Working with Labs in this course
-- Reading_Additional
-- 1.6_Reading_Setting up a React project in VS Code
+- 1.6_Setting up a React project in VS Code

 #### 2.React Components and Where They Live

-- 2.1_Video_Why-React?
+- 2.1_Why-React
-- 2.2_Video_React.js-overview
+- 2.2_React.js-overview
-- 2.3_Video_Introduction-to-functional-components
+- 2.3_Introduction-to-functional-components
-- Video_Creating React components
+- 2.4_Creating React components
-- 2.4_Reading_Transpiling-JSX
-- Lab_Your first component
+- 2.5_Transpiling-JSX
-- Reading_Solution: Your first component
-- Self review: Your first component-Practice Quiz-
-- Video_The React project structure
+- 2.6_The React project structure
-- 2.5_Reading_Customizing-the-project
+- 2.7_Customizing-the-project
-- 2.6_Video_Video_Importing-components
+- 2.8_Importing-components
-- Lab_Creating and importing components
-- Self review: Creating and importing components-Practice Quiz-
-- Knowledge check: React components and where they live-Practice Quiz-
-- Reading_Additional resources for React components and where they live
+- Additional resources for React components and where they live

 #### 3.Component Use and Styling

-- Video_Principles of components: Props
+- 3.1_Principles of components-Props
-- Reading_Dissecting props
-- Video_Using props in components
+- 3.2_Using props in components
 - Lab_Passing props
-- Reading_Solution: Passing props
+- Solution: Passing props
-- Self review: Passing props-Practice Quiz-
-- Video_Introducing JSX
+- 3.3_Introducing JSX
-- Reading_Props and children
+- 3.4_Props and children
-- 3.2_Reading_Styling JSX elements
+- 3.5_Styling JSX elements
-- Video_Practical styling
+- 3.6_Practical styling
-- 3.1_Reading_JSX syntax and the arrow function
+- 3.7_JSX syntax and the arrow function
-- Video_Embedded JSX expressions
+- 3.8_Embedded JSX expressions
-- Reading_Ternary operators and functions in JSX
+- 3.9_Ternary operators and functions in JSX
-- Reading_Expressions as props
+- 3.10_Expressions as props
-- Video_Embedding in attributes
+- 3.11_Embedding in attributes
 - Lab_Multiple components
-- Reading_Solution: Multiple components
+- Solution: Multiple components
-- Self review: Multiple components-Practice Quiz-
-- Video_Module summary
+- 3.12_Module summary
-- Module Quiz
-- Reading_Additional resources

-### Week 2: Data and State
+## Week 2: Data and State

 In this module you will explore the concept and practical use of state and stage-management.
 You will also gain knowledge on how to handle events and the ability to dynamically change content on a web page.

-#### Dynamic events and how to handle them
+### 1.Dynamic events and how to handle them

-- 1.1_Video_Types-of-events
+- 1.1_Types-of-events
-- Reading_Eventful issues
+- 1.2_Eventful issues
-- Video_Common event handling
+- 1.3_Common event handling
 - Knowledge check_Events and errors
-- 1.2_Video_Syntax-for-handlers
+- 1.4_Syntax-for-handlers
-- 1.3_Reading_Event handling and embedded expressions
+- 1.5_Event handling and embedded expressions
-- Video_User events
+- 1.6_User events
 - Lab_Dynamic events
-- Reading_Solution: Dynamic events
-- Quiz_Self review: Dynamic events
-- Quiz_Knowledge check: Dynamic events and how to handle them
+- Solution: Dynamic events
-- Reading_Additional resources

-#### Data and Events
+### 2.Data and Events

-- 2.1_Video_Parent-child data flow
+- 2.1_Parent-child data flow
-- 2.2_Reading_Data flow in React
+- 2.2_Data flow in React
-- 2.3_Video_Children and data
+- 2.3_Children and data
 - Knowledge check: Data flow
-- 2.4_Video_What are hooks?
+- 2.4_What are hooks?
-- Reading_Using hooks
+- 2.5_Using hooks
-- Video_What is state?
+- 2.6_What is state?
-- Video_Observing state
+- 2.7_Observing state
 - Knowledge Check: State the concept
-- 2.5_Video_Managing state
+- 2.8_Managing state
-- Reading_Prop drilling
+- 2.9_Prop drilling
-- 2.6_Video_React state management
+- 2.10_React state management
 - Knowledge check: Passing state
-- Video_Stateful vs. stateless
+- 2.11_Stateful vs. stateless
 - Managing state in React
-- Reading_Solution: Managing state in React
+- Solution: Managing state in React
 - Self review: Managing state in React
 - Knowledge check: State or stateless
-- Video_Module summary
+- 2.12_Module summary
 - Module quiz: Data and state
-- Reading_Additional resources
+- Additional resources

-### Week 3: Navigation, Updating and Assets in React.js
+## Week 3: Navigation, Updating and Assets in React.js

 In this module you will explore the basics of single and multi-page navigation, as well as the conditional rendering or changing of content in response to user status or choice.

 #### 1.Linking and Routing

-- 1.1_Video_Basic Types of navigation
+- 1.1_Basic Types of navigation
 - 1.2_Navigation
-- Video_The navbar
+- 1.3_The navbar
 - Lab_Creating a route
 - Solution: Creating a route
 - Quiz_Self review: Creating a route
 - Quiz_Knowledge check: Navigation
-- Video_Conditional-rendering
+- 1.4_Conditional-rendering
-- 1.3_Applying conditional rendering
+- 1.5_Applying conditional rendering
--  Conditional components
+- 1.6_Conditional components
-- Video_Single view conditional updates
+- 1.7_Single view conditional updates
 - Quiz_Knowledge check: Conditional updates
 -  Additional resources

 #### 2.Using Assets in React

-- 2.1_Video_What is an asset and where does it live?
+- 2.1_What is an asset and where does it live?
 - 2.2_Bundling-assets
-- Video_Using embedded assets
+- 2.3_Using embedded assets
 - Lab_Displaying images
 - Solution: Displaying images
 - Quiz_Self review: Displaying images
-- Video_Audio and video
+- 2.4_Audio and video
--  Media packages
+- 2.5_Media packages
-- Create an audio / video componentVideo
+- 2.6_Create an audio / video componentVideo
 - Lab_Song selection
 -  Solution: Song selection
 - Quiz_Self review: Song selection
-- Discussion_What challenges did you encounter when creating your song selection feature?
-- Video_Module summary: navigation, updating and assets in React.js
+- 2.7_Module summary: navigation, updating and assets in React.js
 - Module quiz: navigation, updating and assets in React.js
 - Additional resources

-### Week 4: Your first React app
+## Week 4: Your first React app

 #### 1.Calculator app

-- 1.1_Course recap: React Basics
+- 1.1_Course recap-React Basics
-- 1.2_About this graded assessment: Calculator app
+- 1.2_About this graded assessment- Calculator app
-- 1.3_Solution: Build a calculator app
+- 1.3_Solution- Build a calculator app
-- 1.4_Exemplar: Build a calculator app
+- 1.4_Exemplar- Build a calculator app

 ## Proof of Completion